The Foundation for a Meaningful Life

 Create Opportunities to Open Up

-While a quiet child may avoid the spotlight, Anne mentions that most kids will open up a bit when sharing something meaningful, like a drawing that they are proud of or a book they love.
+While a quiet child may avoid the spotlight, most kids will open up a bit when sharing something meaningful, like a drawing that they are proud of or a book they love.

 Teach politeness as a way to navigate social situations.